FelixLabelle/felixlabelle.github.io/_posts/2024-8-28-rotten-pickles.md

 You're not wrong, but what happens if a pickle has been sitting for 2-3 years and the original environment used to create it can't be recreated it anymore (broken wheels, ancient versions, etc..)

 I could "repickle" the object with more recent libraries, but the code used to create has long since been broken.
-Plus will I get the same results, who knows??
+Plus will I get the same results, who knows?

 Guess what, in that case, the data is essentially lost AFAIK.
 You could take the time to recreate the environment, but at that point it might be easier to just restart the project and only keep the part you need.
 IMO you are just kicking the can down the road.
 You'll still need to update the code and verify